 Dan D’Souza was educated at Tiffin Boys School, the University of Cambridge, and the Royal College of Music.
+In 2019 he begins studies at the Royal Academy Opera.
 He studies with Ben Johnson and Gary Matthewman and is supported by the Josephine Baker Trust.

 As a recitalist, Dan performs across the UK with varied and creative programmes of lesser known and new songs.
 He is the winner of the Dame Patricia Routledge Nationial English Song Competition 2018 and the Royal College of Music Lieder Competition 2018.
 Recent performances include at the London Song Festival and the Somerset Song Prize.